- Weaponisnig Migration To Europe: Humanitarian Crisis or Hybrid Warfare ? - November 11, 2022

-Therefore, it becomes fundamental to investigate the international recognition and function of the right to strike in order to understand the critical role this human right plays in both labour law and human rights law, as well as analyze how the erosion of the right to strike influences other social issues that characterize our times.
+Therefore, it becomes fundamental to investigate the international recognition and function of the right to strike in order to understand its critical role in both labour law and human rights law, as well as analyze how the erosion of the right to strike influences other social issues that characterize our times.

 What Was the Reason Behind the G8 Protests?

-The 2001 Convention, during which the Italian PM Silvio Berlusconi welcomed the likes of George W. Bush, Tony Blair, Vladimir Putin, and the other G8 leaders in Genova, was intended to entrench the political and economic mission of the new globalization which had boomed in the late 90s.
+The 2001 Convention, during which the Italian PM Silvio Berlusconi welcomed the likes of George W. Bush, Tony Blair, Vladimir Putin, and the other G8 leaders in Genova, was intended to entrench the political and economic vision of a new globalization which had started in the late 90s.
 As neoliberal globalization was at the peak of its hegemony in the early 2000s, global citizens were living under the false promise that this system of globalized capitalism would have closed the global inequality gap, instead of furthering it to what it is today.

-However, not everyone seemed to agree with this view; certainly, the thousands of protestors gathered in Genova did not.
-Since the 1990s, there has been a plethora of debates on how to approach the “global era” and what it could entail.
+However, not everyone seemed to agree with this view.
+Certainly, the thousands of protestors gathered in Genova did not.
+Since the 1990s, there had been a plethora of debates on how to approach the “global era” and what it could entail.
 Indeed, many were concerned about the impact that globalization would have and they were there to voice their dissatisfaction with this new world order.

 In Genova, students and scholars, workers and migrants, were all gathered to strike against mass deforestation, the growing issue of climate change, a world where 20% of the population held 80% of the wealth, and a system that appeared to foster inequality.
 On July 20th, 2001, all of the protesters were united under the slogan “a new world is possible”, and they were ready to take action to show that.
 However, at that time, any talk of breaking from globalization appeared to many as an unrealistic, if not an outright dystopian, prospect.